elastic/elastic-otel-node/packages/mockotlpserver/README.md

     npm ci
     cd packages/mockotlpserver

-# Usage
+# CLI Usage

-The use the mock server, (a) start the server then (b) send OTLP data to it.
+To use the mock server, (a) start the server then (b) send OTLP data to it.

-    node lib/mockotlpserver.js
+    npm start  # or 'node lib/cli.js'

 By default it will output received OTLP data using Node.js's `inspect` format (used under the hood for `console.log`).
 This shows the complete